qmk/qmk_firmware/docs/squeezing_avr.md

 ## RGB Settings

-If you're using RGB on your board, both RGB Light (Underglow) and RGB Matrix (per key RGB) now require defines to enable different animations -- some keyboards enable a lot of animations by default, so you can generally gain back some space by disabling specific animations if you don't use them.
-For RGB Light you can disable these in your keymap's `config.h`:
+If you're using RGB on your board, both RGB Light (Underglow) and RGB Matrix (per key RGB) now require defines to enable different animations — some keyboards enable a lot of animations by default so you can generally gain back some space by disabling specific animations if you don't use them.
+For RGB Light, you can disable these in your keymap's `config.h`:
 ```c
 #undef RGBLIGHT_ANIMATIONS
 #undef RGBLIGHT_EFFECT_BREATHING